 Pitso Mosimane: Ex Mamelodi Sundowns Coach Keen on Bafana Bafana Role After Hugo Broos Steps Down

-- The South African tactician has once coached the Bafana Bafana, and he would interested returning to the role
+• The South African tactician has once coached the Bafana Bafana, and he would be interested in returning to the role

-Former Mamelodi Sundowns head coach Pitso Mosimane has confirmed that he would welcome the possibility of coaching the South African national team amid being linked with a move to Kaizer Chiefs.
+Former Mamelodi Sundowns head coach Pitso Mosimane has confirmed that he would welcome the possibility of coaching the South African national team, amid reports linking him with a move to Kaizer Chiefs.

 The South African coach is also not ruling out the possibility of returning to the Premier Soccer League after leaving Sundowns in 2020 for Al Ahly.